redhat-cop/cloud.aws_ops/roles/manage_vpc_peering/README.md

 - accepter_account_profile - A Named AWS profile of accepter VPC account for cross account peering.

-- vpc_peering_operation - Choices include 'create' and 'delete'
+- vpc_peering_operation - Choices include 'create', 'delete', and 'accept'.

 - vpc_peering_conn_id - ID of the VPC peering connection request (only provide to delete a VPC peering connection).